What is the L1 Visa?

 - Has control over the daily operations of the business function they manage

-L-1B Visa classification (specialized knowledge role)
+L-1B Visa classification (specialized knowledge position)

 The L-2B Visa may be the more appropriate option for an individual when the following criteria apply to their circumstances: